tanmayvb/ML_Reconstruction/README.md

 ### Recommended sanity test before launching GPU jobs:

+**Note:**

-**Note: Use the converted output ome.tiff file by running the above step**
+* Use the converted output ome.tiff file by running the above step
+* Ajust ROI fron config.yaml -> **crop** parameters:
+ ..
+I have adjusted for this data set : `ESI008_20260412_slice02_cell01-Airyscan-Processing-08-Stitching-09.ome.tiff`
+ ..
+In 1st place if you you run without --roi you can adjust the crop parameteres accordingly by visualising plots and print parameters in the screen.

 **Step1: Preprocessing**